-But if Sheridan distances himself from cheap recourse to posterity, Rousseau’s paradigm would appear to have come out on top in the following century.
 ‘Je ne suis fait comme aucun de ceux que j’ai vus’, asserts Rousseau.
-Rousseau’s sense that he is exceptional and original, and that, as he puts it with breathtaking simplicity, ‘je suis autre’ is responsible for turning writers towards the more remote and general posterity, inaugurating a motif in Romantic poetry.
+Rousseau’s sense that he is exceptional and original, and that, as he puts it with breathtaking simplicity, ‘je suis autre’, is responsible for turning writers towards the more remote and general posterity, inaugurating a motif in Romantic poetry.
 As Andrew Bennett puts it, ‘Originality, in turn, generates deferred reception since the original poem is defined as one which cannot (immediately) be read’.
 Given the avowed originality of the poet, ‘it is not possible for him to be fully understood until the future, preferably until after his death.
 Only after he has created the taste by which he may be judged will he be appreciated.’
 Voltaire, conversely, is keener to move the primary definition of posterity from 2) to 1).
 He aims to restore to posterity its original meaning, or, more strictly speaking, to conserve its primary connotation – the posterity that comprises particular progeny rather than succeeding generations.
-Of course, he is the man who writes ‘j’écris pour agir’ (as opposed to Jean-Jacques, who ‘n’écrit que pour écrire’).
+Of course, Voltaire writes ‘j’écris pour agir’ (as opposed to Jean-Jacques, who ‘n’écrit que pour écrire’).
 He seeks a more effectual posterity.
-The case of Marie Louise Corneille, the great-niece of Corneille, gives Voltaire an example to move the burden of posterity from 2) to 1).
-This humble descendant of Corneille was, Corneille’s glorious posterity notwithstanding, languishing in poverty.
-Voltaire, again no doubt motivated in part by the desire to expose and oppose Rousseau’s treatment of his children, welcomes her to Ferney, adopts her as a sort of daughter and provided the dowry with which she is then married off.
-But more precisely, it is subscriptions to Voltaire’s Commentaires sur Corneille which fund the gift.
+This may seem surprising, perhaps ironic, given that Voltaire remained childless, while Rousseau fathered five children.
+The case of Marie Louise Corneille, the great-niece of Corneille, nevertheless gives Voltaire an example to move the burden of posterity from 2) to 1).
+This humble descendant of Corneille was languishing in poverty when she came to Voltaire’s attention.
+Voltaire, again no doubt motivated in part by the desire to expose and oppose Rousseau’s treatment of his children, welcomes her to his household at Ferney, adopts her as a sort of daughter and provides the dowry with which she is then married off.
+But more precisely, it is subscriptions to Voltaire’s Commentaires sur Corneille (1764) which fund the gift.
 The two definitions of the dictionary can coalesce, as can Corneille’s literary reputation and his more mundane legacy.